Durchstarten – Questions and Answers

 • No accessiblity:

 “I’m blind.
 This is why I’m using a screen reader that reads the the contents shown on the computer screen out loud.
-The current online application can’t be read properly by the screen reader.”
+Many application forms can’t be read properly by the screen reader.”

 Applications are submitted on the basis of self-assessment.
 Ask yourself: “Am I one of the persons Durchstarten was designed for?
 Or do I actually have the possibility to hand in anapplication for funding programmes such as funding stream 1 or 3 (‘Fördersäule 1’ and ‘Fördersäule 3’)?”